jonahtash/SHIP2018/README.md

 ```
 This will make two ids list txts.
 One txt will be formatted correctly to download PDFs from the PMC and we will use the other list to interface with the Ruby script.

-You are now going to want to run the PMC id list. **NOTE VERY IMPORTANT!!!!1!!** DO NOT,  use this next function without permission from NIH.
+You are now going to want to run the PMC id list. **NOTE: VERY IMPORTANT!!!!** DO NOT,  use this next function without permission from NIH.
 It is a copyright violation to do so and your IP will be banned from the PMC website (but mainly its illegal).
+The developers of SHIP 2018 assume no liability and are not responsible for any misuse or
+damage caused by this program.
 If you do have permission from NIH to batch download in this fashion run:
 ```python
 get_error_mp("torun/ids_pmc.txt","pdf/","inacessable/")
 ```